pydio/pydio-doc-developer-guide/1_preset_jobs/1_broken-thumbnails.md

 [:image:1_preset_jobs/capture-broken-thumbnails.png]

-This job looks up for image files that are missing the specific `is_image` metadata.
+This flow looks up for image files that are missing the specific `is_image` metadata.
 When found, it tries to recreate the associated thumbnails.
 Can be useful when something wrong happened at first thumbnail generation (at upload time).

 ### Parameters